guibueno/guibueno.github.io/_docs/03-development/10-wireframes.markdown

 * * *

+### 5. Principles

+It is a list with all the principles **LanguageBug** offers, with the principle name, a brief description, and an indication whether the principle has already been earned by the user.

 ![Principles](/images/wireframe/image07.png)
 {: style="text-align: center" class="wireframe"}

-Image 5 represents the Principles page.

-It is a list with all the principles LanguageBug offers, with the principle name, a brief description, and an indication whether the principle has already been seen by the user.

-Selecting a principle will redirect the person to the chosen principle page (Image 6).
+Selecting an exercise takes the learner to the specific principle page.

 * * *

+### 6. {Principle name}

+Contains a brief description of what this principle should accomplish.

 ![Principle 1](/images/wireframe/image01.png)
 {: style="text-align: center" class="wireframe"}

-Image 6 represents a principle page.
-It contains the principle name and a brief description of what is its foundation.

-The button Yes, let’s do it! begins to present the principle (Image 7).
+**Let’s practice!**: begins the principle training.

-The link under the button, Wait… Why is that? redirects the user to an Explanation page (Image 10), where he/she can better understand why this principle is important in the learning process.
+**Wait...
+Why is that?**: takes learner to the explanation page, where he/she can better understand why this principle is crucial to his/her learning process.

 * * *

+### 6. Principle Training

+Scaffolds the learner to understand and act based on the principle.
+Displays instructions in English and may include sentences/words in other languages, as part of the training.

 ![Principle1-1](/images/wireframe/image04.png)
 {: style="text-align: center" class="wireframe"}

-Image 7 represents a principle explanation.

-It consists of a phrase in English with dynamic instructions about how to act and engage with the exercises.

-There will be a pause icon on the top right of the screen, pausing the principle and opening the Paused screen (Image 8)
+**Tap to Pause**: pauses the training and takes learner to paused screen.

 * * *